Neilfal/WattGrid/README.md

 - ✅ Data pipeline + feature engineering (model-training/train_model.py)
 - ✅ Trained Isolation Forest model (backend/model.pkl)
 - ✅ FastAPI backend with /predict and /analyze endpoints
-- 🚧 Frontend in progress
+- Rudimentary Frontend only, in progress
+- Biometric status check not done
+- Making ai model more accurate using more data
+- Physical demonstration not integrated yet(integration left, circuit is built)

 ## How it works
 The model learns "normal" electricity usage patterns (based on occupancy, class